 The day started with Vedic invocation of Sarva Devata Gayatri by the students from Prasanthi Balamandira English Medium Girls High School, Chikkaballapur.

-The hall was decorated by the devotees from Turkey and Greece.
+Premamrutham was decorated by the devotees from Turkey and Greece.
 The wall hangings and their flags silently hummed the music of their land, keeping everyone expectant to hear their music.
-Before starting with the Turkish chords and Greek tones, there was a Japanese ritual music played.
-The Japanese musicians who came for the day were traditional shrine builders.
+The Japanese musicians, who are traditional shrine builders in Japan commenced day three of the World Music festival.
 When Swami visited Japan earlier this year, He commanded them to build an Ashram at Japan.
-They carried traditional instruments of the flute and drums, which formed an integral part of their every religious event.

 The next country of performance was Greece.
 Music is an integral and internal part of the lives of Greek people.
 The countries that were handpicked by Swami for the World music festival, had one thing in common.
 All of them attributed music to God and nature.
 Greek music has myriad forms and styles.
 Island music, Music from Pontiac, Music from Crete, Music from Thraki were some of the styles that were performed by 14 musicians from various parts of Greece.